 The disadvantages to this configuration are as follows:

-Windows Azure provides an attractive cloud platform for hosting MongoDB.
-Table 1 summarizes the strengths and weaknesses of using Windows Azure worker roles and Windows Azure VMs with MongoDB.
+Azure provides an attractive cloud platform for hosting MongoDB.
+Table 1 summarizes the strengths and weaknesses of using Azure worker roles and Azure VMs with MongoDB.

-Table 1 Pros and Cons of Windows Azure Worker Roles and Windows Azure VMs
+Table 1 Pros and Cons of Azure Worker Roles and Azure VMs

 Lynn Langit is a consultant and an author and a trainer for DevelopMentor on SQL Server 2012 topics.
 She is also a MongoDB Master.
 Prior to her current work, she founded and served as lead architect of a development firm that created BI solutions and was a developer evangelist for the Microsoft MSDN team for four years.

 I think I found a type on your document.
 "In MongoDB, within a particular collection of BSON documents, an individual document is limited in size to 16 TB."
 When actually is 16MB per BSON in a collection.
 From documentation "GridFS is a specification for storing and retrieving files that exceed the BSON-document size limit of 16MB."
 Link here: http://docs.mongodb.org/manual/core/gridfs/

 Nice article thanks Lynn.
 How does MongoLab in the Azure Store fit into the roadmap of all this in your opinion?
 I'm also interested in how i can write an application once, then have the flexibility to deploy it either on-premise or in the cloud at some point in the future.
 Is it safe to assume that data created and stored in one scenario can be simply migrated to the other scenario through MongoDB export/import functionality?

 More MSDN Magazine Blog entries >